Magnetic 3D bioprinting

-Magnetic 3D bioprinting is a methodology that employs biocompatible magnetic nanoparticles to print cells into 3D structures or 3D cell cultures.
-In this process, cells are tagged with magnetic nanoparticles (nanoshuttle) that are used to render them magnetic.
+Magnetic 3D bioprinting is a process that utilizes biocompatible magnetic nanoparticles to print cells into 3D structures or 3D cell cultures.
+In this process, cells are tagged with magnetic nanoparticles, thus making them magnetic.
 Once magnetic, these cells can be rapidly printed into specific 3D patterns using external magnetic forces that mimic tissue structure and function.

 General principle

-There are several advantages to using magnetic 3D bioprinting over other 3D printing modalities such as extrusion, photolithography, and stereolithography.
-This includes the rapid bioprinting process (15 min – 1 h) compared to the days-long processes of others; the endogenous synthesis of extracellular matrix (ECM) without the need of an artificial protein substrate; and fine spatial control.
-Using this system, 3D cell culture models can be rapidly printed, from simple spheroids and rings to more complex organotypic models, such as the lung, aortic valve, and white fat.
+Magnetic 3D bioprinting is an alternative to other 3D printing methods such as extrusion, photolithography, and stereolithography.
+Benefits of the technique include its rapid process (15 minutes – 1 hour), compared to the often days-long processes of others, the capacity for endogenous synthesis of extracellular matrix (ECM) without the need for an artificial protein substrate and fine spatial control, and the capacity for 3D cell culture models to be printed from simple spheroids and rings into more complex organotypic models such as the lung, aortic valve, and white fat.

-History

-The first commercially available 3D bioprinting system is being commercialized by Nano3D Biosciences, Inc. The first application of this system is for high-throughput and high-content drug screening.

 Process

+Using magnetic nanoparticles

-The cells first need to be incubated in the presence of magnetic nanoparticles to make them more susceptible to manipulation through magnetic fields.
-The system developed by Nano3D Biosciences uses a "nanoshuttle" which is a nanoparticle assembly consisting of gold, magnetic iron oxide, and poly-L-lysine which assists in adhesion to the cell membrane via electrostatic interactions.
-In this system, cells are magnetically printed into 3D patterns (rings or dots) using fields generated by permanent magnets.
+The cells first need to be incubated in the presence of magnetic nanoparticles to make them susceptible to manipulation through magnetic fields.
+The system is a nanoparticle assembly consisting of gold, magnetic iron oxide, and poly-L-lysine which assists in adhesion to the cell membrane via electrostatic interactions.
+In this system, cells are printed into 3D patterns (rings or dots) using fields generated by permanent magnets.
 The cells within the printed construct interact with surrounding cells and the ECM to migrate, proliferate, and ultimately shrink the structure, typically within 24 hours.

-When used as a toxicity assay, this shrinkage varies with drug concentration and is a label-free metric of cell function that can be easily captured and measured with brightfield imaging.
-In the system developed by Nano3D Biosciences, the size of the pattern can be captured using an iPod-based system, which is programmed using a freely available app (Experimental Assistant) to image whole plates of up to 96 structures at small intervals (as small as 1 s) to efficiently capture pharmacodynamics.
+When used as a toxicity assay, this shrinkage varies with drug concentration and is a label-free metric of cell function that can be captured and measured with brightfield imaging.
+The size of the pattern can be captured using an iPod-based system, which is programmed using an app (Experimental Assistant) to image whole plates of up to 96 structures at intervals as short as one second.